chrisxfire/chrisxfire.github.io/content/notes/web-development/security/cross-origin-security-headers/cross-origin-embedder-policy.md

 		- If the CORP header value is `cross-origin`, then the embedded resource can be loaded in any embedded document.
 - `cors` requests:
 	- Must return a CORS header value (an ACAO header) that indicates the resource is allowed to be accessed.

+## details about `credentialless`
+Using `require-corp` is cumbersome.
+See [this article](https://web.dev/articles/coop-coep#2_ensure_resources_have_corp_or_cors_enabled) for all the steps involved.

+One particular restriction is that, for resources that (1) you don't control, (2) are not sent with a CORP header, and (3) are not
+CORS enabled, there's no way (that you control) to embed the resources.
+The `credentialless` value was created to address this.
+When using
+`credentialless`:
+1. The site is still considered cross-origin isolated (and features like `SharedArrayBuffer` will work)
+2. `no-cors` requests do *not* need to have a `Cross-Origin-Resource-Policy` to be embeded into the site.

+Note that if the embedded resource *does* return a CORP header, it will still be honored, and the resource cannot be embedded to your site.